abbasrizvi001/movie-db-prototype/README.md

 # Getting Started

-After cloning the repo
+After cloning the repo, run the following:
 ### `npm install`

-## Available Scripts

-In the project directory, you can run:
+Once finished, you can start a local instance with:

 ### `npm start`